xairrick/PowerPlatformTypescriptTemplateForWebResources/README.md

 * Automatic namespaces (using the publisher prefix & filename)
 * Code bundling to allow code re-use
 * Code bundling to reduces the number webresources that need to be included on a form to 1
-* (FUTURE) es-linting specific to the PowerPlatform
+* es-linting specific to the PowerPlatform
 ### How it works
 1. You create **TyepScript** (*.ts) files in the `src\code` folder.
 1. npm is then used execute webpack